Bhelena/pdsnd_github/README.md

 bikeshare.py and csv containing data about the three cities.Those files will be not uploaded.

 ### Credits
 stackoverflow is always a good source of inspiration.
+Also python documentation.